SMaityCodes/NFT-Based-Donation-Distribution/README.md

 ## 📄 Notes
 - All blockchain interactions are handled via the smart contract.
-- Go to Remix and Save the StudentFund3.sol file from this repo, if you get a warning go to Solidity Compiler and click on Advanced Configuration then you will find a checkbox named Optimization, click it
+- Go to Remix and Save the StudentFund.sol file from this repo, if you get a warning go to Solidity Compiler and click on Advanced Configuration then you will find a checkbox named Optimization, click it
 - Now Go to Deploy and change the Environment to Injected Provider - Metamask
 - Deploy the contract then You will get a contract Address paste the contract address in the .env file